Evolutionarily Stable (Mis)specifications: Theory and Applications: The Single-Agent Case

 \section{The Single-Agent Case}

 This section records an observation related to our stability concepts when applied to the single-agent case.
-Specifically, situation $G$ is a \emph{decision problem} if $(a_{i},a_{-i})\mapsto F^{\bullet}(a_{i},a_{-i},G)$ only depends on $a_{i}.$ If every situation is a decision problem, then the correctly specified theory is evolutionarily stable against \emph{any} other theory, except when there are identification issues.
-We adapt the notion of strong identification from \citet{esponda2016berk}. \begin{defn} Theory $\Theta_{A}$ is \emph{strongly identified }in EZ $\mathfrak{Z}=(\mu_{A}(G),\mu_{B}(G),p,\lambda,a(G))_{G\in\mathcal{G}}$ if in every situation $G$, whenever $F',F''\in\Theta_{A}$ both solve
+Specifically, situation $G$ is a \emph{decision problem} if $(a_{i},a_{-i})\mapsto F^{\bullet}(a_{i},a_{-i},G)$ only depends on $a_{i}.$ If every situation is a decision problem, then the correctly specified model is evolutionarily stable against \emph{any} other model, except when there are identification issues.
+We adapt the notion of strong identification from \citet{esponda2016berk}. \begin{defn} Model $\Theta_{A}$ is \emph{strongly identified }in EZ $\mathfrak{Z}=(\mu_{A}(G),\mu_{B}(G),p,\lambda,a(G))_{G\in\mathcal{G}}$ if in every situation $G$, whenever $F',F''\in\Theta_{A}$ both solve